AWS account setup

 This is how you get to stuff inside our AWS accounts:

-1. A user logs in through Azure Active Directory (Azure AD).
-All our AWS access is tied to single-sign on accounts -- we manage our users in Azure AD rather than in AWS.
+1. A user logs in through AWS Identity Center.
+All our AWS access is tied to single-sign on accounts -- we manage our users with AWS Identity Center and Azure Entra ID (Active Directory) rather than in AWS.

 This role can't do anything except assume other roles.